Here's to your health!

 - Black Tea: A character filled tasting tea with a light to dark amber color.
 These teas are what we are used to seeing as a base in most store bought tea bags, only they are filled with the lowest grade (size) of the tea process; the tea leaf dust/fannings.

-- Oolong: A rich sweet flavored tea blend with colors and attributes between a black and green tea.
-These tea leaves are much more "twiggy" and whole compared to a standard black tea.
+- Oolong: A rich flavored tea blend with colors and attributes between a black and green tea.
+These tea leaves are more "twiggy" and whole compared to a standard black tea.
+Some oolongs even have a woodsy taste.

 - Green: A pale infusion with a delicate simple flavor.
-Our blend is not too grassy as some greens can be.
-Some green teas, like Gunpowder are designed to be bitter, regardless of how long it's steeped.
-But like wine, to each his taste!
-Not too grassy as some greens can be.
+Our base blend is not too grassy as some greens can be.
+Gunpowder Green Tea is even a tad bitter by design.
+But like wine lovers, everyone has a preference.
+To each their own.

 - Rooibos: A deep beautiful mesmerizing red herbal infusion.
 This Tisane from South Africa, is slightly sweet, enjoyed hot or cold.
 Low in tannins so this tea cannot turn bitter.
 Great for those folks that steep a cup of tea and forget about it.
-No worries, can easily be reheated or even cold, has a solid rich taste and will not become bitter.
+No worries, can easily be reheated, has a solid rich taste and will not become bitter.

 An American Heart Association study in New Orleans found that tea drinkers have a lower risk of heart attack and stroke.
 In this study, subjects drank four cups of water or tea a day for four weeks.
 According to their findings, black tea relaxes and expands arteries, thus increasing blood flow to the heart.
 Arteries of a healthy person release the chemical called nitric oxide causing the artery to dilate.
 People with coronary artery disease produce less nitric oxide and thus their arteries do not dilate normally.
 The study revealed tea reverses this abnormality while drinking water had no effect.

-The high levels of antioxidants in black tea have been found to not only improve artery function but also to lower the rates of cancers.
+The levels of antioxidants in black tea have been found to not only improve artery function and is widely believed in the medical community to lower the rates of cancers.
 They have the ability to stop oxidation which damages DNA and turns normal cells into cancer cells.

-Tea can also help prevent tooth decay.
+Tea is believed to help prevent tooth decay.
 It contains fluoride and works better than the antibiotic tetracycline.
 Tea fights bacteria in the mouth that causes gum disease and cavity causing bacteria.

 These teas fall in-between the Black and Green teas of the world.
 One distinct difference is that during the final stage of processing, the leaves are twisted giving them a larger, more stringy appearance than black teas.
 As far as taste, it all depends how long the leaves are processed.
 Some Oolongs are very close to black teas in their amber color and rich texture.
 In contrast, if the fermenting or oxidization process is halted early on, the flavors will be closer to a green tea in its pale infusion but not as vegetal (grassy) as most greens.
 Some even say a light Oolong has a taste that is more floral and fruity.
 But true tea lovers swear by the Oolongs of the world; maybe in part because they have qualities of both the blacks and the greens.